 However, it is important to be aware that this will return all vulnerability status changes matching these rules.
 It is advisable to narrow the rule with further conditions.
 Additionally, you can create a similar alarm rule first to test the amount of responses it would generate when active before you use the rule to create Salesforce cases.Create a New Incident from an Alarm

-This is the default action if you create the rule after applying a Salesforce response action to an alarm.
+Creating a new incident from an alarm is the default action if you create the rule after applying a Salesforce response action to an alarm.
 Use this action to open a new Salesforce incident for a new alarm that satisfies the matching criteria.Create a New Issue from Event-Based Orchestration

 At the bottom of the dialog box, set the Rule Condition parameters to specify the criteria for a matching alarm or event to trigger the rule.